 Sexual offenders are a real threat to our society and hence safety becomes a major concern.
 For this reason, you may obviously wish to have a look at the country's sex offender registry.

-As per this sex offender registry map, the state with the highest number of registered sex offenders on every 10,000 people is Kansas having around 68.1 sex offenders on every 10K population and the one with the lowest number is Minnesota with 2 sex offenders on every 10,000 people.
+As per this sex offender registry map, the state with the highest number of registered sex offenders on every 10,000 people is Delaware having around 81.9 sex offenders on every 10K population and the one with the lowest number is South Carolina with 1.4 sex offenders on every 10,000 people.

 This pie chart is the illustration of the sex offender registry in the United States as by the gender depicting the prevalence of sexual assault and the gender of the prey on victims.
 We have simplified the data by categorizing the offender search data depending upon various demographics.